YOUR DECISIONS AFFECT

 Key Learnings

-◆ Advising a complainant to withhold evidence undermines both the investigation and the complainant’s legal position.
+Advising a complainant to withhold evidence undermines the investigation and her legal position.

-◆ Under s.136, comparative data establishing a pattern shifts the burden of proof.
-The firm had this data and chose not to include it.
+Under s.136, comparative data shifts the burden of proof.
+The firm had it and didn’t include it.
 That choice is now in the tribunal bundle.

-◆ Informal mediation of formal discrimination complaints in regulated environments exposes the firm to tribunal claims and FCA scrutiny.
+Informal mediation of formal discrimination complaints in regulated firms invites tribunal claims and FCA scrutiny.

-◆ The DE&I function’s credibility is destroyed when it advises complainants to accommodate the system rather than challenging the system to accommodate the complainant.
+DE&I credibility dies when the function tells complainants to accommodate the system rather than the other way round.